lshtm-genomics/omics-course/docs/other-omics/methylation.md

 It is evident that some samples have methylation on certain motifs while others do not.
 We will now try to understand if there is a particular pattern to the methylation seen in the data.
 The methylation pattern can either be random or specific to a certain strain.
 To do this we will reconstruct the phylogeny and overlay the methylation information.

 Using the same raw data and the SMRT portal analysis suite we have generated whole genome assemblies for the samples.
 These were then aligned to the reference and variants were called.
 The variants from all the samples were merged to a single FASTA formatted file.
 We can use this file to create the phylogenetic tree.
-Try to remember the command to create the tree and run it in the terminal using 'pacbio.fasta' as the input fasta and 'pacbio.ML' as the output name.
+Try to remember the command to create the tree and run it in the terminal using 'pacbio.fasta' as the input fasta.
 If you need the solution click on the button below.

 !!! question
     === "Task 1"